 WooCommerce is a plugin/app which can be used to build an online store with WordPress / on top of an existing WordPress site.
-I have previously used Shopify for my own online store, but after recently trying WooCommerce I’m strongly leaning towards starting my possible next online store with WooCommerce.
-And on this page I will through listing the pros and cons of WooCommerce share my reasoning for why I have come the conclusion that WooCommerce can, in many cases, be an excellent choice for launching a web store.
+I have previously used Shopify for my own online store, but after recently trying WooCommerce I have realized that it can in some situations be a very good Shopify alternative.

 Pros of WooCommerce